Underage Drinking & Drug Lawyer in Raleigh, NC

 You may be aware of first-time offender programs which may allow for certain drug crime charges to be dismissed.
 While there are many circumstances in which this can be an excellent option, it is important to remember that this is not best for every single case.

-Reach out to our Raleigh drug and alcohol crime attorney today at (919) 587-8544 to schedule your free consultation.
+Reach out to our Raleigh underage drinking & drug charges attorney today at (919) 587-8544 to schedule your free consultation.
 There, we can determine what course of action would be most effective in furthering your legal goals.

 “Great firm to deal with and Jeremy contacted me with results through email and text, had ticket reduced to equipment failure.”- Ron